heapsource/fire/docs/specs/priest.v.1.0.md

 		}
     }

-You can place as many whitespaces as you want.
+You can place as many white-spaces as you want.

 ## Error Handling

+priest uses expressions to catch and respond to errors.

 ### @try

-Catches the
+Catches any error originated in the input and returns it, otherwise, it returns the value from the input so other expressions like `@catch` can work properly.

+### @catch

+Returns the input as a result if any errors was catch by @try.
+Otherwise it returns the current value in the expression block.

 ## Compiler & Runtime Errors Table
     Error Code			Message